googlearchive/polymer-element-catalog/guides/layout.md

 ## Introduction

-This guide teaches you how to use Paper elements to create a responsive layout.
+This guide teaches you how to use Paper and Iron elements to create a responsive layout.

 ## Installation